-A complete guide to ski travel insurance — what's covered, what's excluded, and how to find a policy that protects you on the slopes without gaps.
+A complete guide to ski travel insurance, explaining what's covered, what's excluded, and how to find a policy that protects you on the slopes without gaps.

 Definition

-Ski travel insurance is a specialized policy that covers medical emergencies, equipment loss, trip cancellations, and rescue costs specific to skiing and snowboarding — risks excluded from standard travel insurance plans.
+Ski travel insurance is a specialized policy that covers medical emergencies, equipment loss, trip cancellations, and rescue costs specific to skiing and snowboarding.
+These risks are excluded from standard travel insurance plans.

 Quick Answer